Peter H. Wyden

-Peter H. Wyden (October 2, 1923 – June 27, 1998) was an American journalist and writer.
+Peter H. Wyden (October 2, 1923 – June 27, 1998) was an American journalist and historian.

 Early life

 Wyden was born Peter Weidenreich, in Berlin to a Jewish family.
 His mother, Helen (née Silberstein), was a concert singer, and his father, Erich Weidenreich, was a businessman.
 Franz Weidenreich, German anatomist and physical anthropologist, was one of his uncles.

 Wyden attended the Goldschmidt School until he left Nazi Germany for the United States in 1937.
-After studying at City University of New York, he served with the U.S. Army's Psychological Warfare Division in Europe during World War II.
+After studying at City College of New York, he served with the U.S. Army's Psychological Warfare Division in Europe during World War II.
 His training at Camp Ritchie places him among the ranks of the Ritchie Boys, a group of Military Intelligence Officers who used their language skills to obtain intel in Europe.
 In 2021, Peter's son Ron Wyden, a U.S. Senator, was instrumental in creating a senate resolution recognizing the Ritchie Boys for their efforts.